Orientation and Guidelines for Instructors

 The Object Study Room can accommodate only one class at a time, so schedule your visit as early as possible.
-Since the space is small and can accommodate up to twenty people, we do suggest that larger classes be split into smaller groups.
+Due to the logistics of using objects from storage, visits to the object storage room should be scheduled at least four weeks in advance.
+Since the space is small and can accommodate up to sixteen people, we do suggest that larger classes be split into smaller groups.
 While one group views works in the Object Study Room, the other(s) can work with objects on display in the galleries.
 Smaller groups also allow for richer discussions about the objects on display.

 We are eager to collaborate with you on all class visits.
 While many instructors prefer to lead their class discussions in the galleries and study room, we are happy to develop the content for the visit with you and contribute our expertise in using objects in university class sessions.
 We ask that you review the Guidelines for Students below with your class before your museum visit, so that they are well prepared to encounter the objects and are aware of all procedures of working closely with the collections.